 Cartier was founded in Paris in 1847 for production of jewelry.
 The company went into watchmaking only in 1904 when Louis Cartier has designed his first watch for a friend, a Brazilian pioneer aviator Alberto Santos-Dumont.
 However, it wasn’t until 1917 when Cartier brand got viral after the introduction of its iconic Tank model inspired by Renault tanks.

-Ever since Cartier Tank and other models were worn by Cristiano Renaldo, Bill Clinton, Ben Affleck and many others.
+Ever since Cartier Tank and other models were worn by Cristiano Renaldo, Bill Clinton, Ben Affleck, and many others.
 As a fashion brand, Cartier watches are naturally popular with women, including Princess Diana, Angelina Jolie, and Michelle Obama.
-With a vast price span starting below $10,000 and ending with several million dollars, Cartier occupies a firm place in any top list of classic luxury watches.
+With a vast price span starting below $10,000 and ending with several million dollars, Cartier occupies a firm place in any top list of classic watch brands.

 This is another luxury Swiss brand, which dates back to 1791 with more than 200 patents, designing its own cases and movements.
 The history, design, and craftsmanship make it a perfect alternative for any of the Big Three watches.